eyecatchup/php-webmaster-tools-downloads/README.md

 Unlike the python script (or a perfect clone), this solution does NOT require an extra client library or zend package be installed in order to run.
 Also it has some advanced functionality.

+### Features

+Since the official download list (used by the python script) returns download URLs for 1.)
+Top Search Queries and 2.)
+Top Pages only, but via the web interface there're much more downloads available, i extended the GWTdata class, so you can now download website data for:

+ - TOP_PAGES
+ - TOP_QUERIES
+ - CRAWL_ERRORS
+ - CONTENT_ERRORS
+ - CONTENT_KEYWORDS
+ - INTERNAL_LINKS
+ - EXTERNAL_LINKS
+ - SOCIAL_ACTIVITY

 ## Usage

 This document explains how to automate the file download process from Google Webmaster Tools by showing examples for using the php class GWTdata.